guidebooks/madwizard.io/README.md

 If you want to build the bundles manually, use `npm run build`, and look in `dist/webpack` for the index.html, etc.

-## Customization
+### Customizing your web app

-If you are using this as a template repo, welcome!
-You can customize your production builds in the following ways:
+You can customize your web app in the following ways:

 1. Custom list of guidebooks: [guidebook config](plugins/plugin-client-offline/config.d/notebooks.json); you